felixheld/photonSDI/README.md

 photonSDI can be used as LiteX library or can be integrated with your standard design flow by generating the verilog rtl that you will use as a standard core.

-Since people already asked: Even though the development has slowed down, the project is still very much alive.
-As soon as the components are finished, tested and cleaned up, I'll release them.
+Since people already asked: The project is still very much alive.

 ## Targets